 Paul Signac was born into a comfortable middle-class family in Paris in the late-19th century.
 Significantly, the family relocated early in his life to the Montmartre, which was then the thriving artistic epicenter of Europe.

 In his youth, Signac was drawn to the work of the Impressionists, then still very revolutionary in the art world.
 His parents being very liberal minded, encouraged young Signac to attend the impressionist exhibitions.

-When Signac’s father died, the family moved to a new Parisian neighbourhood called Asnières.
+When Signac’s father died, the family moved to a new Parisian neighborhood called Asnières.
 However Signac moved back to Montmartre and rented a small room there.
 He forged connections with other artists, writers & musicians.

 In one particular exhibition, Signac saw the paintings of Claude Monet.
 He both admired Monet’s Impressionist style and plein-air painting methods (painting outdoors and not in a studio).
 It was at this stage that Signac decided to become a painter.

 Aside from receiving some fairly basic training in painting, Signac was mainly self-taught.
 In his early paintings, you can see the influence of the impressionists.
-He paints with bright colours and paints outdoors (plein-air painting).
+He paints with bright colors and paints outdoors (plein-air painting).

 Neoimpressionism & Seurat

 When Signac’s meets the painter Georges-Pierre Seurat, they become firm friends and both share a fascination with the color theory of Michel-Eugene Chevreul.